Denes-Lab/ClustFinder/README.md

 ```

 # Usage
-To use ClustFinder, navigate to the directory containing the tool, and run the script with the desired flags:
+To use ClustFinder, navigate to the directory containing the input files, and run the script with the desired options:
 ```
-cd /path/to/directory
-bash clustfinder.sh -s <category> -n <min number of -s> pairwise_distance.tsv <SNP>
+bash path/to/ClusterFinder/clustfinder.sh [-s <CATEGORY>] [-n <MIN-NUMBER-FROM-CATEGORY>] <INPUT-PAIRWISE-FILE.tsv> <DISTANCE-THRESHOLD>
 ```
-The flags are as follows:
--s: user defined category of the isolates.
-It can be anything like- source, location, sampling time etc., based on your requirements
--n: denotes minimum number of genomes of a given category
+Required:
+<INPUT-PAIRWISE-FILE.tsv>        input TSV file containing the pairwise comparisons with genetic distances
+                                 - one pairwise comparison per line
+                                 - contains 3 columns: first isolate ID, second isolate ID, and distance
+                                 - should not have a header row
+                                 - must have an empty line at the bottom
+<DISTANCE-THRESHOLD>             distance threshold used for clustering; pairwise distances of ≤DISTANCE-THRESHOLD will used for clustering
+Optional:
+-s <CATEGORY>:                   name of category used for filtering clusters
+-n <MIN-NUMBER-FROM-CATEGORY>:   the minimum number of isolates that must belong to the category specifed by the -s option

    If there is no need for a category, then the above command can be edited to:
 ```
-bash clustfinder.sh pairwise_distance.tsv <SNP>
+bash path/to/ClusterFinder/clustfinder.sh <INPUT-PAIRWISE-FILE.tsv> <DISTANCE-THRESHOLD>
 ```